OUR INCA TRAIL PORTERS

 It is advisable to carry some soles (national currency) so you will be making it easy for them.
 An adorable tip is ranging about 70 – 80 soles per porter for the entire journey.
 Tipping for the Chief chef is estimated at over 120 soles and about 100 soles for the assistant.

 Important: Give them what you can afford and see, who according to you, did a better job.
 Any tip is good!!

 Inca trail porter weight limit

-In January 2001, the government regulations related to porter´s law set up at 25 kg the weight limit, including each porter´s own clothes and bedding.
+In January 2001, the government regulations related to Porter´s law set up a 25 kg weight limit, including each Porter´s own clothes and bedding.
 So that was a warning for the companies to treat better their porters before they would get a high fine.
 It clearly shows that before the regulations had been set up, Inca trail porters were forced to carry more weight and not necessarily treated well.
 Nowadays, each porter´s pack should pass the weighing process at the checkpoint at KM 82.